niks290192/swift-style-guide/README.markdown

 ## Naming

 Descriptive and consistent naming makes software easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
-Some Key takeways include:
+Some Key takeaways include:

 - striving for clarity at the call site
 - Prioritizing clarity over brevity
-- using camel case (not snamke case)
+- using camel case (not snake case)
 - using uppercase for types (and protocols), lowercase for everything else
 - including all needed words while omitting needless words
 - using names based on roles, not types